 - During vigorous-intensity activity, your heart rate will significantly increase, and you’ll be breathing too heavily and quickly to have a conversation.

 If you’re new to working out, don’t feel pressured to start vigorous activity right away — ease into it!
-Our 30-day workout challenge includes many different types of exercise, so you’ll have plenty of options to choose from.
+Our 30-day workout plan includes many different types of exercise, so you’ll have plenty of options to choose from.

 Remember to always consult your physician before starting a new exercise program.

-Your Ultimate 30-Day Workout Challenge
+Your Ultimate 30-Day Workout Plan

 Try one activity per day for the next 30 days and see how you feel!
 Don’t forget to incorporate rest days — you may want to take a recovery day every 3-5 days,5 or more often if you’re feeling sore, fatigued or stiff.
 Experts at the American Council on Exercise suggest to use rest days for a mixture of relaxation and active recovery (where you’ll engage in a low-intensity activity like yoga, walking or a massage).6 So make sure to listen to your body.
 And be sure to stay hydrated, no matter what type of exercise you’re doing.